cdeanj/nextflow-tychus/tychus-docs/output.rst

 QUAST Evaluation
 ````````````````

-* **Description**: Assemblies produced from each assembler (including the ``super assembly``) are then evaluated using an genome evaluation tool called `QUAST <https://github.com/ablab/quast>`_.
+* **Description**: Assemblies produced from each assembler (including the ``super assembly``) are then evaluated using a genome evaluation tool called `QUAST <https://github.com/ablab/quast>`_.
 The reports produced can be used to evaluate each assembly based on a variety of metrics such as contig length, number of contigs, and N50.
 They can also be used to come up with your own assembly score function if you're into that sort of thing.
 * **Directory**: AssemblyReport/
 * **File Names**: {dataset_id}*